dsebastien/softwareArchitectureNotes/event-driven.md

 #### Back-end platform

-Micro-service architecture with at least the following components:
+Micro-service architecture with at least the following components.

-* a platform-wide \(i.e., global\) highly available message broker _with_ streaming support \(e.g., Kafka\)
+##### Platform-wide message broker \(aka event mediator\)

+Example: Apache Kafka

-  * all relevant platform events transit through it
+All relevant "events" transit through it.

-* a platform-wide "client gateway"
+##### A platform-wide "client gateway"

-  * all clients interact with it: queries, mutations, subscriptions
+All clients interact with it: queries, mutations, subscriptions

-  * exposes REST/GraphQL APIs
+Exposes REST/GraphQL APIs

-  * generates commands for the platform to consume
-    * sent to a specific topic: "commands"
-  * handles subscriptions \(e.g., client interested in X\), generates subscription commands
+Handles subscriptions \(e.g., client interested in X\) \(**TODO**\)

-    * sent to a specific topic: "subscriptions"
-    * returns the subscription information to the client
-* a platform-wide "subscription manager"
+##### A platform-wide "subscription manager" \(TODO\)
-  * listens to "subscriptions" topic
-  * creates subscriptions for specific pieces of data and pushes data as it becomes available to all interested clients
-* * a platform-wide "back-end event mediator"
-  * responsible for orchestration between event publishers and subscribers

-* a platform-wide "back-end event manager"
-  * responsible for long-term storage \(event sourcing and creation & management of snapshots\)
-* 1  -n micro-services
+...

+##### 1-n micro-services

-  * one per bounded context \(e.g., payments subsystem, user profile subsystem, ...\)
+One per bounded context \(e.g., payments subsystem, user profile subsystem, ...\)

-  * a "server event mediator" embedded in each micro-service
-    * dispatches events within the micro-service for consumption/reaction
-  * a "server event publisher" embedded in each micro-service
-    * publishes events to the message broker
-* chaos monkey microservice
+##### A platform-wide Chaos Monkey

-  * killer in the house
+Killer in the house.
-  * spawn at random times and kill stuff on the platform

-Easy to add analytics

-* real time: subscribe to topics
-* delayed: leverage the long-term storage & snapshots

-#### Clients

-* a "client event mediator" embedded in each client
-  * dispatches events within the client for consumption/reaction
-* a "client event publisher" embedded in each client
-  * e.g., GraphQL calls or WebSocket
+Spawned randomly and breaks things.

+##### Analytics micro-service

+Collect information about the platform

-### Client Layers
+### Clients & Client Layers

 The structure could be as follows.

 * UI: dumb + smart components and their controllers

 * Services

   * hold business logic
   * interact with lower layers

 * Repositories \(interact with the back-end\)

   * e.g., REST and/or GraphQL client
   * create command objects based on requests
   * leverage WebSockets and/or Server-Sent Events

 * Event Handlers

-  * contains the event mediator
+  * contains the event mediator: dispatches events within the client for consumption/reaction
-  * contains the event publisher
+  * contains the event publisher: handles REST/GraphQL or WebSocket calls

-### Platform microservices layers
+### Platform command microservices layers

 As stated, the whole platform will consist of 1-n microservices.

 Let's consider the layers of a typical Java microservice:

-* GraphQL and/or REST layer
+* optional: GraphQL and/or REST layer
+  * validates input then delegates to the service layer
+* Server Event/Command Mediator \(aka event handler\)
+  * listens to specific topics and pushes incoming events/commands to the service layer
+  * publishes events to the message broker
+* Aggregate / Aggregate Root
+  * handle commands and generate events
+  * apply events
+  * take care of
+    * authorization
+    * transaction management
+    * ...
 * Services
-  * hold business logic
-  * take care of transaction management
-  * take care of authorization
+  * responsible for handling requests
+  * either create a new aggregate
+  * or update an existing one

-  * ...
+* Domain model

 * Repositories
   * handle interactions with data sources/stores
+  * handle snapshots of the application state

 ### Flow of events between components

 #### Clients

+Communicate directly with

+* option 1: 1-n back-ends
+* option 2: only the platform's client gateway

-Communicate directly with 1-n back-ends through REST and/or GraphQL calls \(using queries & mutations\).
+In both cases, communication occurs through REST and/or GraphQL calls \(using queries & mutations\)

 When doing so they trigger \(directly or indirectly\) the creation of events on the back-end platform.

-In some cases clients will directly create the events and publish them using the Client Event Publisher.
-Each contacted back-end hit by calls decides when to generate events for the rest of the platform \(cfr next section\).

 When clients receive events for topics they've subscribed to, their Client Event Mediator will take care of reactively handling the event.